 Our predicted finish: 4th

 Hassan Ahmed has transformed Al-Naft from a mid-table, at times even relegation-battling, club to one of the four best teams in the country.
 They followed up their runners-up finish of 2016/17 with a third place finish last year, although it did come with some luck as a 1-1 draw with Al-Samawa was awarded as a 3-0 win due to their opponents fielding an ineligible player, with the extra two points allowing them to overtake Al-Shorta.
-They have replaced outgoing forward Ali Saad with Farhan Shakor, knowing that striker Ayman Hussein may also leave the club in the next few days.
+They have replaced outgoing forward Ali Saad with Farhan Shakor, knowing that striker Aymen Hussein may also leave the club in the next few days.
 Replacing goalkeeper Mohammed Gassid is Ali Abdul-Hassan from Al-Talaba, with defenders Mustafa Mohammed and Herdi Siamand also incoming.
-Two of Iraq’s brightest young forwards Mazen Fayyadh and Mohammed Dawood complete their squad which, despite not being as well-known as the top three’s sides, has experience playing together under an effective and successful system implemented by Hassan Ahmed and the Greens should be looking at another top four finish.
+Two of Iraq’s brightest young forwards Mazin Fayyadh and Mohammed Dawood complete their squad which, despite not being as well-known as the top three’s sides, has experience playing together under an effective and successful system implemented by Hassan Ahmed and the Greens should be looking at another top four finish.

 Best ever finish: 1st (1975/76, 1976/77, 1978/79, 1990/91, 1993/94, 1994/95, 1995/96, 1998/99, 1999/2000, 2000/01, 2005/06, 2010/11, 2015/16, 2017/18)

 Last season’s finish: 1st

 Our predicted finish: 3rd